introlab/opentera-webrtc-ros/opentera_webrtc_ros/README.md

 <rosparam param="is_stand_alone">true</rosparam>
 <rosparam param="stream">
   {
-    can_send_audio_stream: true,        # Does the node can send audio tream to the signaling server
+    can_send_audio_stream: true,        # Does the node can send audio stream to the signaling server
     can_receive_audio_stream: true,     # Does the node can receive audio stream from the signaling server
     can_send_video_stream: true,        # Does the node can send video stream to the signaling server
     can_receive_video_stream: true,     # Does the node can receive video stream from the signaling server